oracle/opengrok/Project-groups.md

 for the webapp.

 **NOTE:**
-There is no other way to persistently provide the group configuration than using `OPENGROK_READ_XML_CONFIGURATION` variable for each run of the indexer.
+There is no other way to persistently provide the group configuration than the `-R` option for each run of the indexer.
 If you run the indexer without the read only configuration, your groups will vanish from the `configuration.xml`.
 For more information see [#1065](https://github.com/OpenGrok/OpenGrok/issues/1065).
 More about this process how the get the persistent group configuration is in the [Advanced Configuration](https://github.com/OpenGrok/OpenGrok/wiki/OpenGrok-Advanced-Configuration)